 One of the first things we did was disable all of the power saving modes, as we don't want the TV to adjust the image during testing.
 From the Picture menu, we also disabled auto picture mode, and light sensor, as we don't want the picture settings changing during calibration.

 For SDR content, there are six preset picture modes.
 We recommend choosing the 'Custom' picture mode, as it is the most accurate one out of the box, and allows for the most customization.
 We recommend leaving the contrast to '90,' gamma at '0,' and the black level at '50.'
 For our calibration, black adjust, adv. contrast enhancer, and auto local dimming were all disabled, but you should adjust these to your liking.
-When watching content with subtitles, we recommend disabling local dimming, as leaving it enabled can cause the screen brightness to fluctuate significantly when subtitles are displayed.
+When watching content with subtitles, if you notice that the screen brightness fluctuates, you may want to disable local dimming.

 You should adjust the brightness to your specific viewing conditions.
 Changing the brightness does not have any impact on the overall picture quality.